If the other parent does not provide maintenance, you can get support from the assistance and get advice on how to proceed.

 - Assistance can be set up in person or requested via a written request.

-Advice, support, assistance: The assistance may be set up in person or may be requested by a written request.
-A personal preface makes sense.
-For this purpose, an appointment is agreed, which usually lasts 30 to 60 minutes.
+- A personal interview makes sense.
+For this purpose, an appointment is made, which usually takes 30 to 60 minutes.

 Responsible for the content